-The Early Years Foundation stage adheres to the DfES Curriculum Guidance for the Foundation Stage which includes six areas of learning: Personal, Social & Emotional Development, Communication, Language & Literacy, Mathematical Development, Knowledge & Understanding of the World, Physical Development and Creative Development.
+The Early Years Foundation stage adheres to the DfES Curriculum Guidance for the Foundation Stage which includes seven areas of learning: Personal, Social & Emotional Development, Communication & Language, Literacy, Mathematics, Understanding the World, Physical Development, and Expressive Arts & Design.

-In the Foundation Stage, and in Pre-Prep, the school adopts an inter-disciplinary topic approach to curriculum planning, alongside a range of QCA units that reflect the Key Stage One National Curriculum.
+In the Foundation Stage, and in Pre-Prep, the school adopts an inter-disciplinary topic approach to curriculum planning and schemes of work that reflect the Key Stage One Primary Curriculum.
 The curriculum is planned carefully to ensure there is full and coherent coverage of all aspects of the Curriculum and early learning goals, and that there is planned progression in all curriculum areas, which includes the teaching of French from Year 1.

-The Prep school is divided into three, two-year bandings: Lower School (Years 3 & 4), Middle School (Years 5 & 6), and Upper School (Years 7 & 8) and pupils are given the opportunity to experience a wide variety of subjects: History, Geography, Religious Studies, French, Latin, ICT, Drama, Art, Design Technology, PE, Games, current affairs and PSHCE as well as English, Mathematics and Science.
+The Prep school is divided into three, two-year bandings: Lower School (Years 3 & 4), Middle School (Years 5 & 6), and Upper School (Years 7 & 8) and pupils are given the opportunity to experience a wide variety of subjects: History, Geography, TPE (Theology, Philosophy & Ethics), French, Latin, ICT, Drama, Art, PE, Games, Current Affairs and Life Skills, as well as English, Mathematics and Science.
 As an IAPS school, we pride ourselves on the breadth as well as the depth of the curriculum we offer.

 In Years 7 and 8 the Curriculum accords to the Common Entrance syllabus composed by ISEB.
 Some pupils may go beyond this in preparation for academic scholarships.